George5555ish/soteria-website/README.md

 ## 📝 License

-This project is created for Soteria Church.
+This project is created for Soteria Bible Church.
 Feel free to customize and use it for your own church or organization.

 ## 🙏 Credits